lammps/lammps/doc/src/dihedral_charmm.rst

 fields, the special_bonds 1-4 interaction scaling factor should be set to 0.0.
 Since the corresponding 1-4 non-bonded interactions are computed with the dihedral.
-This means that if any of the weighting factors defined as dihedral coefficients (4th coeff above) are non-zero, then you must use a pair style with "lj/charmm" and set the special_bonds 1-4 scaling factor to 0.0 (which is the default).
+This means that if any of the weighting factors defined as dihedral coefficients (fourth coeff above) are non-zero, then you must use a pair style with "lj/charmm" and set the special_bonds 1-4 scaling factor to 0.0 (which is the default).
 Otherwise 1-4 non-bonded interactions in dihedrals will be